Islandora/documentation/docs/user-documentation/creating-a-node.md

-To create a new item in your Islandora 8 digital repository, we start by creating a resource node.
+## Overview

 A resource node holds the descriptive metadata for content, as well as grouping together an original file and all of the derivatives files generated from it.

+The model for exactly what constitutes an object in Islandora 8 is flexible and can be adapted to the needs of specific users.
+For example, the islandora_defaults configuration creates an object as a resource node or "Repository Item" with metadata about the item, and one or more Media attached to it, where each Media has a single file and its own individual metadata.

+Multi-file Media configurations also attach Media to a parent node, but allow for multiple files to be a part of each attached Media, without their own individual metadata attached to each file.

+For an example of where these two different aproaches could apply, the islandora_defaults_ configuration might make sense for a book that has rich page-level metadata, so that each page would be its own Media with its own metadata record; the multi-file media configuration might be a better fit for a book that does not have page-level metadata, so that each page can be attached to a single Media with single metadata record for the entire book.

+## Before you start

+- The following How-To assumes that you are using the optional [islandora_defaults](https://github.com/Islandora/islandora_defaults) configuration.
+This configuration is deployed automatically if you build your Islandora site using the [Ansible Playbook](https://islandora.github.io/documentation/installation/playbook/), ISLE (documentation pending), or are using the [sandbox or a Virtual Machine Image](https://islandora.ca/try)
+- This How-To assumes familiarity with Drupal terms such as [Node](https://www.drupal.org/docs/7/nodes-content-types-and-fields/about-nodes) and [Media](https://www.drupal.org/docs/8/core/modules/media).

+## How to add an item to your repository

+### Create the Node

 To create a new resource node, go to Content >> Add content or click on **Add content** under _Tools_.

 ![Click on add content](../assets/add-content-loading-media.jpg)